Contact Us for a Free Consultation (213) 542-0979

 Avoid Jail by Paying Back the Money Taken

-I've been handling Penal Code 503 PC embezzlement cases for almost three decades in Los Angeles county and all surrounding counties.
+I've been handling Penal Code 503 PC embezzlement cases for almost thirty years in Los Angeles County and all surrounding counties.

 It's a very serious crime because the person who is typically involved in the embezzlement and who is a defendant in the case is: